-- be considerate of others; - respond promptly to all directions of the teacher; and - take care of school property and the property of others.
+- arrive to class on time; - prepare for class with all necessary materials; - be considerate of others; - respond promptly to all directions of the teacher; and - take care of school property and the property of others.

 Teachers will establish classroom conduct rules that students must obey.